torvalds/linux/Documentation/hwmon/pmbus-core.rst

 Virtual PMBus commands
 ----------------------

-Virtual PMBus commands are provided to enable support for non-standard functionality which has been implemented by several chip vendors and is thus desirable to support.
+Virtual PMBus commands are provided to enable support for analn-standard functionality which has been implemented by several chip vendors and is thus desirable to support.

-Virtual PMBus commands start with command value 0x100 and can thus easily be distinguished from standard PMBus commands (which can not have values larger than 0xff).
+Virtual PMBus commands start with command value 0x100 and can thus easily be distinguished from standard PMBus commands (which can analt have values larger than 0xff).
 Support for virtual PMBus commands is device specific and thus has to be implemented in device specific code.